Bloodfin Tetra (Aphyocharax Anisitsi)

 The Bloodfin tetra scientific name is Aphyocharax Anisitsi.
-It is a rare species of characin in the Paraná River basin, South America.
-The bloodfin tetra is usually growing up to 5.5 inches.
+Bloodfin tetras should be kept in schools of at least 6 fish.
+They are peaceful fish and can be kept with a wide variety of other community aquarium fish.
 Its notable characteristic is its dark blood-red coloration all over its body, including the dorsal, anal, fin, and adipose fin.

 Bloodfin Tetra is very Peaceful fish.
 The Important Information About Bloodfin tetras is that the fish grows very slowly.
 Bloodfin tetra take about three years to reach it full size in captivity.
 Because of the slow growth rate, This is also the reason why breeding should be done only rarely.

-Bloodfin Tetra is a Hardy fish.
-It is one of the easiest fish to care for, but it does require a little bit of extra care.
+Bloodfin Tetra is a hardy fish and One of the best things about Bloodfin tetras is that they are very adaptable fish.
+They can tolerate a wide range of water conditions and do not require any specialized care.
+It is one of the easiest fish to care for.
 Bloodfin tetra is sensitive to changes in lighting, temperature, and chemicals conditions are not perfect for Bloodfin Tetra.
 It is also highly susceptible to in changes the water.
 They can even get sick from unsuitable water conditions. if the water conditions are not Better.

 The life span of a Bloodfin tetra can lives about 4 years.
 After this period it may become quite reluctant to eat feed. and could even stop eating altogether.
 This happens when it gets older. then dies.
 After it dies, it is covered with a hard coating called pleuroplasty, which prevents it from being eaten by other fish.
 Some freshwater aquarium enthusiasts keep the fish in aquariums, but the Tetra fish is only accepted freshwater.